 Competitive field that wants a fair shot?
 Double elimination.

-BagTrax supports all four.
+BagTrax supports all four above: Single Elimination, Double Elimination, Rounders, and Swaps.
 Set up your tournament and pick the format that fits.